By: Team F11-1 Since: March 2020 Licence: MIT

 4.2.1.
 Implementation

-component.
-Refer to the Model
+Model component.
+Refer to the Model component diagram here.

-To address the issue where a user does not want to set up a daily calorie goal, Calgo places a DUMMY_VALUE
+To address the issue where a user does not want to set up a daily calorie goal, Calgo places a DUMMY_VALUE of 0 calories,

-class.
+as shown in the code snippet below, from DailyGoal class.
 To cater to a wide range of users, it also has a broad range of acceptable

 values, ranging from 1 to 99999.
 However, to guide users towards a healthy lifestyle, the App does display a warning

-message whenever a user sets a goal below the MINIMUM_HEALTHY_CALORIES
+message whenever a user sets a goal below the MINIMUM_HEALTHY_CALORIES.

-Refer to the sequence diagram below to understand how a goal
+Refer to the sequence diagram below to understand how a goal command is executed.

-command: updating daily calorie goal to 2000 calories.
+.Sequence Diagram for goal command: updating daily calorie goal to 2000 calories.

 The lifelines of the GoalCommandParser object, GoalCommand object and DailyGoal object should end at their destroy markers (X) but due to a limitation of PlantUML, the lifelines reach the end of diagram.